MembaMcetywa/wrapmate/README.md

 ## Wrapmate

-wrap selected html markup in an html element or anything.
+A VSCode extension meant to be used to wrap selected html markup in an html element or anything to be 100% honest.